You’ve been placed at Lake Forest College and are wondering what’s next? Let us help you with the next steps.

 When making flight reservations, we strongly recommend, if possible, that you fly directly to Chicago’s O’Hare International Airport (ORD) from outside the U.S. and avoid any U.S.-based transfers.
 Inspection officers at O’Hare are familiar with Lake Forest College and that can make for an easier arrival.
 O’Hare International Airport is 48 km (approximately 30 minutes) from the College and it is the closest airport to Lake Forest.

 There are various ways to come to campus.
-You may take a taxi, ride-share service, a limousine, or a shuttle called Airport Express.
-The telephone numbers for these companies are listed on our website.
-Please be advised that the cost for transportation from either airport to campus can be very expensive, and you must be careful, particularly in the case of a taxi, that you have not been overcharged.
+If you are coming from O'Hare Airport, you may take a taxi, ride-share service, or a shuttle called Airport Express.
+Please be advised that the cost of transportation to campus can be very expensive, and you must be careful, particularly in the case of a taxi, that you have not been overcharged.
 If you give us your arrival date and time three weeks prior to orientation, we can try to connect you with other students so you can save on travel costs.
+If you plan to spend a day or two in Chicago before coming to campus, you can take the Metra Train straight to Lake Forest from downtown Chicago.
+Be sure to board the Metra Union Pacific North Line

 Fellow Foresters will be on hand to help you move into your new home.
 If you’re looking for a list of what to bring (and what not to bring) you can explore that online.
-(Keep in mind that the beds require Twin XL sheets, which are hard to find outside of the U.S. You can purchase these through Residence Life or at a local store on arrival.)
+Keep in mind that the beds require Twin XL sheets, which are hard to find outside of the United States.
+The Global Engagement Office does provide clean, gently used bedding sets that have been donated by past ISEP students.
+You can also buy bedding at the local Target store in Lake Bluff or Highland Park.